The Great Race

 It is known for one scene that was promoted as "the greatest pie fight ever".
-It was nominated for five Academy Awards, winning the Academy Award for Best Sound Editing.
+It was nominated for five Academy Awards, winning the Academy Award for Best Sound Effects.

 Plot

-The Great Leslie and Professor Fate are competing daredevils at the turn of the 20th century.
-Leslie is the classic hero archetype – always dressed in white, handsome, ever-courteous, enormously talented and successful.
-Leslie's nemesis, Fate, is the traditional melodramatic villain – usually dressed in black, sporting a black moustache and top hat, glowering at almost everyone, possessing a maniacal evil laugh, filled with grandiose plans to thwart the hero, and dogged by failure.
+Leslie "The Great Leslie" Gallant III and Professor Fate are competing daredevils at the turn of the 20th century.
+Leslie is the classic hero archetype – always dressed in white, handsome, ever-courteous, talented and successful.
+Leslie's nemesis, Fate, is the traditional villain – usually dressed in black, sporting a black moustache and top hat, glowering at almost everyone, possessing a maniacal laugh, filled with plans to thwart the hero and dogged by failure.
 Leslie proposes an automobile race from New York City to Paris and offers the Webber Motor Car Company the opportunity to build an automobile to make the journey.
 They design and build a new car for him, "The Leslie Special".
 Fate builds his own car, "The Hannibal Twin-8", complete with hidden devices of sabotage.
-Other car owners enter the race, including one owned by New York City's most prominent newspaper.
-Driving the newspaper's car is beautiful photojournalist Maggie DuBois, a vocal suffragist.
+Other car owners enter the race, including one owned by New York's most prominent newspaper.
+Driving the newspaper's car is photojournalist Maggie DuBois, a vocal suffragist.

-A seven-car race begins, but Fate's long-suffering sidekick Maximilian Meen has sabotaged four other cars (and his own, by mistake), leaving just three cars in the race.
-The surviving teams are Leslie with his loyal valet Hezekiah Sturdy, Maggie DuBois driving a Stanley Steamer by herself, and Fate and Max.
+A seven-car race begins, but Fate's sidekick Maximilian Meen has sabotaged four other cars (and his own, by mistake), leaving just three cars in the race.
+The surviving teams are Leslie with his loyal valet Hezekiah Sturdy, Maggie driving a Stanley Steamer by herself and Fate and Max.
 The steamer car breaks down and Maggie accepts a lift in the Leslie Special.
 Fate arrives first at a refueling point, the small Western frontier town of Boracho.
-A local outlaw named "Texas Jack" becomes jealous of the attraction to Leslie shown by showgirl Lily Olay and a saloon brawl ensues.
-Fate sneaks outside amidst the chaos, steals the fuel he needs, and destroys the rest.
+"Texas Jack", a local outlaw (referred to on screen as "Cactus Jack"), becomes jealous of the attraction to Leslie shown by showgirl Lily Olay and a saloon brawl ensues.
+Fate sneaks outside amidst the chaos, steals the fuel he needs and destroys the rest.
 Leslie uses mules to pull his car to another refueling point, where Maggie tricks Hezekiah into boarding a train and handcuffs him to a seat, lying to Leslie that Hezekiah had quit and "wanted to go back to New York".

 The two remaining cars reach the Bering Strait and park side by side in a blinding snowstorm.
 Keeping warm during the storm, Leslie and Maggie begin to see each other as more than competitors.
 Mishaps, including a polar bear in Fate's car, compel all four racers to warm themselves in Leslie's car.
-They awaken on a small ice floe which drifts into their intended Russian port, where Hezekiah is waiting for Leslie, who in turn casts off Maggie for deceiving him.
+They awaken on a small ice floe which drifts into their intended Russian port, where Hezekiah is waiting for Leslie, who casts off Maggie for deceiving him.
 Maggie is snatched by Fate, who drives off in the lead.